I'm a parent - how do I use Brick for my child?

 2. Use All Emergency Unbricks

 Brick includes 5 Emergency Unbricks that instantly unlock the phone in case of emergencies.
-Some parents prefer to use all five upfront to remove this option.
+Some parents choose to use all five upfront to remove this option.

 3. Block the Settings App

-You can use this shortcut to block the Settings app while Brick is active, which helps prevent changes to Screen Time or device settings.
+You can use this shortcut to block the Settings app while Brick is active.
+This helps prevent changes to Screen Time or device settings.